• THE CORNFLOWER •

 Asteraceae family

-This field flower has 20 to 30 petals around its yellow center.
+This field flower has 20 to 30 petals around its yellow centre.
 It is used to entertain children in the game of stripping.

 • THE COTTON GRASS •